Resources

 Chronic Pain versus Acute Pain

-This is a good description of the difference between acute pain and chronic pain and how acute pain can sometimes turn into a chronic condition.
+This is a good description of the difference between acute and chronic pain and how acute pain can sometimes turn into a chronic condition.
 There is also a very brief discussion of how medications that can work for acute pain do not necessarily work for chronic pain.

 Tame the Beast: It’s time to rethink persistent pain